 - Students may only study at the accredited academic institution (SEVP approved schools) through which the visa was granted.

 - Applicants must demonstrate sufficient financial support.
-Unfortunately, the required monthly amount is not officially defined.
+Unfortunately, the required monthly amount is not officially defined and may vary depending on your home country.

 - All applicants must demonstrate that they have strong ties to their home country, such as a job offer letter upon completion of studies, personal assets (i.e., house, land, vehicle, etc.), bank accounts, family, etc.